 Here are 3 ways to convince Amazon your book should show up for those keywords:

-1. Your 7 Kindle Keywords : In your KDP dashboard, Amazon will ask you to give them 7 kindle keywords where you can fill each to over fifty characters each (that’s fifty different letters and spaces total).
+1. Your 7 Kindle Keywords : In your Kindle Direct Publishing (KDP) dashboard, Amazon will ask you to give them 7 kindle keywords where you can fill each to over fifty characters each (that's fifty different letters and spaces total).
 Go ahead and put your well-chosen keywords here.
-I highly recommend that you don’t stuff a bunch of keywords into this area – regardless of what others recommend.
-Amazon is a lot more competitive than it used to be, and I personally think that you shouldn’t dilute the strength of your keyword push by throwing other words in there.
-You did some great research – stick by that.
+To dig deeper into this subject, check out this article.

-2. Your Book Title or Subtitle: Having the keyword phrase in your title or subtitle is a great indication that your book is about that.
+2. Your Book Title or Subtitle: Having the Amazon keyword phrase in your title or subtitle is a great indication that your book is about that.
 I’m not saying you should just ‘stuff’ a bunch of words in there…no no. But remember that Kindle Keywords are the words your target shopper uses when looking for their next book.
-A great way to get a customer’s attention is to use their own words.
-So, keywords can be great for helping you improve your sales copy 😉
+I’ve got more on titles here.

 Doing the above three steps, you should ‘show up’ for the keyword if a shopper types it in.
 But like you can see on the rankings chart above, if you aren’t ranking #1-5, then you’re not getting much out of that keyword.
 Even more so, the book that ranks #1 gets 2x more shoppers than the book that ranks #2.